monsoon-team/monorepo/docs/brand.md

 ### Requirements

-Our colour pallete should be accessible above all else, and should be able to be used in a variety of contexts.
+Our colour palette should be accessible above all else, and should be able to be used in a variety of contexts.
 The colours should be accessible to people with colour blindness.
 This means our primary colour pairings should have a contrast ratio of at least 7:1.
 We should also be able to use our colours in a variety of ways, such as in gradients, shadows, and outlines.

 ### The Palette